It’s not the camera, it’s the lens… but not just any old lens – the right kind of lens.

 - They rarely go out of date (will continue to fit on new cameras).

-- They will still fit more expensive cameras when you do decide it’s time to upgrade your body (if you choose the right ones, but we’ll get to that).
+- They will still fit more expensive cameras if you do decide it’s time to upgrade your body (if you choose the right ones… we’ll get to that).

 Choosing the Right Lens

 I’ve actually written a lens buying guide in the past which you can view here but it doesn’t quite cover choosing the right lens in terms of investment.

 I’m going to tell you something here that you won’t want to hear but it has to be said: that amazing 18-250mm Sigma is rubbish.

 You may own it or have been considered buying it (even I have in the past) but I’m about to make you regret your decision.
 It’s good if you don’t want to carry around lots of lenses or want to go travelling but I’m afraid that, if you want quality and versatility, carrying lenses is exactly what you’re going to have to do.